raydipanwita/Database/resources/single_table_design_recipe_template.md

 ```
 # EXAMPLE USER STORY:
-# (analyse only the relevant part - here the final line).
+# (analyse only the relevant part - here, the final line).

 As a music lover,
 So I can organise my records,